The following frequently asked questions will provide you with information to help you achieve your workers’ compensation requirements.

 What codes do I use for different procedures?Treatment codes can be accessed in the Resources Tab on the

 Rates, Fees and Payments page.
-If codes for medical treatment are not shown, medical practitioners can use the code provided in either the Australian Medical Association’s (AMA) List of Medical Services and book or on the Medicare Benefits Schedule Online website
+If codes for medical treatment are not shown, medical practitioners can use the code provided in either the Australian Medical Association’s (AMAs) List of Medical Services and book or on the Medicare Benefits Schedule Online website.

-How much should I be charging for a medical service that does not have a WorkCover WA fee?If a medical service does not have an applicable WorkCover WA fee, then you will need to discuss the payment of the service fee with the workers’ compensation insurer.
-As a general rule, the fee shown in the Australian Medical Association’s (AMA)
+How much should I charge for a medical service that does not have a WorkCover WA fee?If a medical service does not have an applicable WorkCover WA fee, then you will need to discuss the payment of the service fee with the workers compensation insurer.
+The fee shown in the Australian Medical Association’s (AMAs)

-List of Medical Services and Fees is usually acceptable to the insurers in most instances.
+List of Medical Services and Fees is the fee in most instances.

 What is an approved treatment?A worker is entitled to recover their costs for reasonable medical and related expenses.
 These fall under the heading of approved treatments and include such things as, visits to and treatments by your general practitioner and specialist, physiotherapist and occupational therapist.